 The patterns that I write are made to be more like guidelines.
-I started my business making custom quilts, my customers wanted certain themes or themes on fabrics and I could hardly ever find a good pattern to showcase fabric.
+I started my business making custom quilts, my customers wanted certain themes on fabrics and I could hardly ever find a good pattern to showcase the specific fabric.
 I love creating patterns that my customers can be very creative with.
 I can’t wait to see what you can do with this pattern!

-I used the pattern's guidelines that I had created (have you noticed the trend in my dark/medium/light pattern guidelines yet?) to pick out the darkest and the lightest fabrics in the charm pack.
-I went with my gut on the mediums and chose a white on white stars fabric for the light.
-Then came time for the HST (half square triangles).
-Normally, these are very tedious for me, but for this wonderful sample they were therapeutic!
-I was so excited to get these done so I could play!
+I used the pattern guidelines that I had created (have you noticed the trend in my dark/medium/light pattern guidelines yet?) to pick out the darkest and the lightest fabrics in the charm pack.
+I went with my gut on the mediums and chose a white-on-white stars fabric for the light.
+Then came the time for the HST (half-square triangles).
+Normally, these are very tedious for me, but for this wonderful sample, they were therapeutic!
+I was so excited to get these done so I could play around with their placement!

 My favorite part of every project is getting it up on my design wall and putting it together.
 I feel my sense of accomplishment in a finished product and seeing all the little pieces come together is so much fun for me!

 It took me about an hour to get everything arranged on my wall just the right way.
 Have you ever found this part difficult?
 I love it, but it can get frustrating.
 I sometimes find myself overthinking, having to step away, and then coming back.
 This arrangement came together easily for me this time.
-In the pattern I included a coloring sheet to help with this process.
-I like to use the coloring sheets when I am having trouble picking which fabrics to use.
-I usually steal my two year old's crayons and color in the squares/triangles with the same color (or close to) as the back ground of the fabrics I want to use.
+In the pattern, I included a coloring sheet to help with this process.
+I like to use coloring sheets when I am having trouble picking which fabrics to use.
+I usually steal my two-year-old's crayons and color in the squares/triangles with the same color (or close to) as the background of the fabrics I want to use.
 Whether you use a design wall (or table/bed/floor) or the coloring sheet, I can't wait to see what you create!

 Enjoy the Slide show below!